-Greek cuisine is essentially Mediterranean cuisine which is known to be one of the healthiest diet in the world!
-Food in Santorini is no different -you can check favorite food diet reviews – Their meals have in abundance of olive oil, herbs, lemon juice, vegetables, fish, wines and various meats.
+Greek cuisine is essentially Mediterranean cuisine which is known to be one of the healthiest diets in the world!
+Food in Santorini is no different.
+They are in abundance of olive oil, herbs, lemon juice, vegetables, fish, wines and various meats.

 There is a large variety of food in Santorini.
 However compare to Fira, the restaurants in Oia mostly serves Mediterranean cuisines.
 With a hefty price tag, you can eat or drink with a beautiful sunset view in a restaurant on the caldera.
 To save money, the best way is stay away from beach-front locations and find somewhere to eat in the side-streets.

 Note: People have reported that food in Fira is better than Oia, we only dined in Oia so couldn’t compare.
 However I must admit most restaurants in Oia with a view, the food were just okay.
 Below is a list of food in Santorini that can’t be missed, but of course the quality will vary between restaurants!

 Further Reading: Best Place to Stay in Santorini: Oia

 Santorini Greek Salad

 One of the most common food in Santorini is the “Greek Salad”.
 They will appear on every menu of a restaurant.
 Traditionally Greek Salad is made of pieces of tomatoes, sliced cucumbers, onions, olives and feta cheese.
 Seasoned with oregano and salt together with olive oil.